We have already published our full review of the Galaxy S4

 The Samsung Exynos 5 Octa

 , is fabricated using ARM's big.LITTLE architecture integrating four performance Cortex-A15 cores (1.6GHz) with four low power Cortex-A7 cores (1.2GHz) on Samsung's 28nm HKMG process.
-Although the chip technically has eight-cores, it for all intents and purposes a quad-core chip as the eight-cores do not function in unison.
+Although the chip technically has eight-cores, it is for all intents and purposes a quad-core chip as the eight-cores do not function in unison.
 It uses an Imagination Technologies PowerVR SGX544MP3 with a triple-core GPU clocked at 533MHsz.
 As a side-note, it is interesting to note that Imagination Technologies is 10-percent owned by Apple and Samsung actually switched from ARM's Mali mobile GPUs to PowerVR for this generation of its mobile processors.

 In terms of raw performance, both chips are among the fastest mobile processors in any currently shipping device.
 However, the real-world performance of the chips using Samsung's TouchWiz implementation of Android is far from optimal.
 As a number of observers have noticed with the US version of the Galaxy S4, even though it runs the latest version of Android 4.2.2 'Jelly Bean,' it is prone to being "janky."
 This means that when apps launch, they can stutter, while when scrolling through web pages, it can pause briefly.
 We also noticed the home screen clock and weather widget would sometimes momentarily when returning to the home screen after being in an app.